JohnBetaCode/JohnBetaCode/Management_Notes.md

 She felt obliged to do it, to carry out something that I had "imposed" on her, which limited her decision-making capacity and autonomy, causing her total rejection.
 Worst of all, I was frustrated for not having carried out the solution she had proposed!

-What began as a conversation always ended in discussion, which added to her problem, and I sank her.
+What began as a conversation always ended in a discussion, which added to her problem, and I sank her.

 The situation got worse until she told me that she would no longer share her problems with me.
 She didn't trust me anymore, I wasn't her rock for bad times.
 She had pushed my relationship to the limit.